FokkeZB/nl.fokkezb.loading/README.md

 You can override the default message (`Loading..`) by setting the `loadingMessage` in your `strings.xml` files.

 ## Changelog
+* 1.5.2: Fixes empty loading mask on second show on Android
 * 1.5.1: Reverted 1.5 change thanks to `opacity` fix.
 * 1.5: Falls back to `Ti.UI.Android.ProgressIndicator` for Android
 * 1.4: Support for image indicator